On this page

 What Changed: With Identity Engine, a user's verified primaryEmail is considered an email (authenticator) enrollment for the user.
 Therefore, the GET /factors API always returns the verified primaryEmail as an active email factor.

-The use of the Classic Engine Reset Factor API for resetting a user's email enrollment is discouraged and considered moot, because email is an auto-enrolling authenticator in Identity Engine.
-A user's verified primaryEmail is always usable as long as the Email authenticator is set to ACTIVE, and the user can use it for recovery only or for both authentication and recovery, depending on the Email authenticator settings.
+Okta discourages the use of the Classic Engine Reset Factor operation for resetting a user's email enrollment.
+This is because email is an auto-enrolling authenticator in Identity Engine.
+A user's verified primaryEmail is always usable as long as the Email authenticator is set to ACTIVE.
+The user can use it for recovery only or for both authentication and recovery, depending on the Email authenticator settings.

 Reset Factor API - question enrollment

-In Classic Engine, when a user is using both the Forgot Password Question and a Security Question for MFA, and an API call is made to v1/lifecycle/reset_factors to reset all the factors for the user, only the Security Question is reset.
-And then, if the GET /factors API is called, the Forgot Password Question isn't returned as a factor.
-With an upgrade to Identity Engine, after resetting all the factors, when the GET /factors API is then called, the Forgot Password Question is returned as a factor in the response.
+In Classic Engine, when a user is using both the forgot password question and a Security Question for MFA, and an API call is made to v1/lifecycle/reset_factors to reset all the factors for the user, only the Security Question is reset.
+If the GET /factors API is called, the forgot password question isn't returned as a factor.

 Self-Service Registration